Artificial Intelligence and Machine Learning in the Education Sector

 Assessments, testing, grading and other administrative tasks are all extremely time-consuming activities for teachers.
 By utilising the power of AI to automate many of these tasks, more time is opened up for teachers to spend with individual learners.
 AI could alleviate this task along with identifying gaps in an individual’s learning (see GradeScope).

-Other solutions deliver early learning[12 - Kidaptive & Playosmo], adaptive learning, track steps in problem solving, competency tracking and management (monitoring individualised progress enables teacher to provide customised review and reinforcement on areas of learner difficulty) .
+Other solutions deliver early learning[12 - Kidaptive & Playosmo], adaptive learning, track steps in problem-solving, competency tracking and management (monitoring individualised progress enables the teacher to provide customised review and reinforcement on areas of learner difficulty) .